TurboWarp/packager/README.md

 Some assorted tips:

- - src/packager/brand.js controls some things you will likely want to change
+ - src/packager/brand.js controls some strings you will likely want to change
- - Large files such as NW.js executables are stored on an external server outside of this repository and have no guarantee of existing long-term
+ - Large files such as NW.js or Electron executables are stored on an external server outside of this repository and have no guarantee of existing long-term
  - Update the privacy policy to match your practices.
  - If you want to change the VM/renderer/etc. used, just link/install a different scratch-vm/scratch-render/etc. and restart the build.
 It will just work.
  - Be aware of the license of this project (LGPLv3, see below)